SUICIDE RATE REMAINS LARGELY UNCHANGED

 The Relationship Between Firearms and Suicide Deaths

 While firearms are used in less than 10% of suicide attempts, they account for nearly half of all suicide deaths due to their lethality.
-Research has shown that policies that reduce access to guns, at least temporarily, can reduce suicide rates.
+Research has shown that policies that regulate access to guns, at least temporarily, can reduce suicide rates.
 These policies include permit-to-purchase laws, waiting periods, child access prevention laws, and extreme risk protection orders.
 The vast majority of people who survive a suicide attempt do not go on to die of suicide in the future, pointing to the value of prevention in times of crisis.

 Suicide

-Overall, in 2020, San Bernardino County had a higher rate of suicides per 100,000 residents (12.5 per 100,000) than the statewide average (11.6 per 100,000).
-The rate of suicide among residents ages 45-64 is lower in San Bernardino County than the state.
+Overall, in 2023, San Bernardino County had a higher rate of suicides per 100,000 residents (11.2 per 100,000) than the statewide average (10.7 per 100,000).
+The rate of suicide among residents ages 45-64 is slightly lower in San Bernardino County than the state overall.

-Suicide Rate by Age San Bernardino County and California, 2020
+Suicide Rate (Deaths per 100,000) by Age in San Bernardino County and California, 2023

-[1] National Institute of Mental Health (www.nimh.nih.gov/health/statistics/index.shtml)
+[1] National Institute of Mental Health (https://www.nimh.nih.gov/health/statistics/mental-illness)